Bay Area Spotters

 The first major conversion project completed by the newly formed maintenance and engineering department was turning

-a war-surplus B-17G, owned by Colonel Andres Soriano, into a private plane.
+Colonel Andres Soriano, into a private plane.
 Transocean's connection with Soriano, the

 president of Philippine Air Lines, had begun when Transocean helped establish PAL in 1946.
 Knowing that Soriano's